 On-Campus and Online.

-Brown University Summer Session extends the undergraduate curriculum into the summer months, offering students the opportunity to focus intensively on a single subject area; to enroll in courses that are typically full during the rest of the academic year; catch up on their progress to degree or improve their academic standing; or take courses in an additional concentration or to explore new subjects.
+Brown University Summer Session offers students the opportunity to extend their study into the summer term, allowing them to focus on a single subject area, take courses that are typically full during the rest of the academic year, catch up on progress to a degree or improve academic standing, or explore new subjects of interest.

 The program features small classes in a variety of fields, from anthropology to visual arts.
 Excellent teachers from Brown's instructional staff and a few selected instructors from other institutions comprise the faculty of the Summer Session.
 All faculty members hold office hours regularly to assist students with their individual studies and projects.
 While some 450 students overall enroll in Summer Session, classes are small, allowing dynamic discussions, friendly student support, and plenty of time with your instructor.

 Note: Students receiving financial aid from the University during the regular school year may qualify for a summer grant.
 Qualified students should receive e-mail notification from the School of Professional Studies in early February indicating the amount they are eligible for.
 Please contact firstname.lastname@example.org with questions.

 You must submit all of your 2015-2016 Financial Aid requirements to the Office of Financial Aid in order to receive the 2016 Summer Grant.
 Brown students may also be eligible to borrow loans for summer classes.
 The 2016 Summer Loan Application will be available on the Financial Aid Office's Forms page after May 15th.
 Students may enroll in no more than two courses during a single summer session.
 For further information, visit the Brown University Financial Aid website.

 Online Courses for Brown Undergraduates